 Victory or Defeat

-This is a theme that I have written about on more than one occasion and clearly something that I will be writing about again, during the course of the year.
+This is a theme that I have written about on more than one occasion and clearly something that I will be writing about again, through the coming years.

 Remember though, if you do not enjoy what you are doing, then what is the point!
 Always have fun!